 There are many ways to savor the flavor of the Northshore, where an abundance of fresh, high-quality local ingredients, paired with an abundance of fabulous cooks, make every meal a celebration for the taste buds.
-Here are some recipes to try for yourself, courtesy of two of the Northshore's favorite dining spots, Lola and Dakota restaurants.
+Here are some recipes to try for yourself, courtesy of some of the Northshore's favorite dining spots, Lola Dakota, and Meribo restaurants.

 This classically Southern dessert is deceptively simple to make and oh so hard to resist.
 It's a popular choice at Nealy Frentz's restaurant, Lola, in downtown Covington.

 1 18.25-ounce box yellow cake mix (yes, boxed mix)